MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 #### Task 5 - Create Access reviews for guest users

 1. Access reviews can manage the access lifecycle.
-Azure AD Identity Governance provides an overview dashboard showing the status of access reviews.
+Microsoft Entra Identity Governance provides an overview dashboard showing the status of access reviews.
 Select **Access reviews** in the **Identity Governance** menu.

 1. Under the Access review menu, you can select **Access reviews** to configure an access review for guest users.
 You will select **+ New access review** to create your guest user access review.
 The tile will open to configure the access review for guest users.